awurth/Slim3/README.md

 - Helpers for assets management, redirections, ...
 - An Admin section
 - Logs ([Monolog](https://github.com/Seldaek/monolog))
+- Dotenv configuration
 - Console commands for updating the database schema or creating users
 - Functionnal tests base ([PHPUnit](https://github.com/sebastianbergmann/phpunit))

 For more information, check out the project's [website](http://awurth.fr/doc/boilerplate/slim) or the [wiki](https://github.com/awurth/slim-base/wiki).

 ## Installation
-### Create project using Composer
+### Create the project using Composer
 ``` bash
 $ composer create-project awurth/slim-base [project-name]
 ```

-Composer will ask you to provide some information for the database connection, that will be stored in `app/config/parameters.yml`.
+### Setup environment variables

+Copy `.env.dist` to a `.env` file and change the values to your needs.
 This file is ignored by Git so all developers working on the project can have their own configuration.

 ### Download client-side libraries
 ``` bash